sav-che/TL-2/Authors/Vandevelde, Albert (Jacob Josef) {std. Vandevelde}.md

-> [!cite] BHL link: this entry starts at [page 663](https://www.biodiversitylibrary.org/item/103683#page/673/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 663](https://www.biodiversitylibrary.org/page/33212705) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vandevelde, Albert \[Jacob Josef\] (1871-?), Belgian food technologist, chemist and botanist; Dr. rer. nat.
 Gent 1893; assistant for chemistry at Gent University 1891; director of the municipal laboratory Gent 1900; professor of technology at the "École professionelle" ib.
-1904, later in charge of the Service phytopathologique at Ledeberg. (*Vandevelde*).
+1904, later in charge of the Service phytopathologique at Ledeberg.
+**Abbreviated name**: *Vandevelde*

 #### Herbarium and types